 - child sex tourism.

-Intelligence officers (IO) are generally a mix of sworn and unsworn employees.
-Some IO's are career intelligence officers, whilst others bring contemporary operational experience to the team whilst using their deployment to enhance their skills and widen their career path choices within the AFP.
+Intelligence officers (IOs) are generally a mix of sworn and unsworn employees.
+Some IOs are career intelligence officers while others bring contemporary operational experience to the function as a way to. enhance their skills and widen their career choices within the AFP.

-Intelligence support officers (ISO) are generally unsworn members.
-These positions provide a base entry level opportunity for persons looking to pursue a career in law-enforcement intelligence.
-ISO's provide assistance to other team members in the collection and generation of intelligence to support corporate intelligence objectives.
-They conduct basic inquiries as well as collecting, collating and analysing intelligence under the supervision of other team members.
-ISO's are encouraged to undertake appropriate internal and/or external training courses to equip them to advance into the IO or Analysts streams.
+Intelligence support officers (ISOs) are generally unsworn members.
+These positions provide a base entry level opportunity for people looking to pursue a career in law enforcement intelligence.
+ISOs provide assistance to other team members in the collection and generation of intelligence to support corporate intelligence objectives.
+They conduct basic inquiries as well as collect, collate and analyse intelligence under the supervision of other team members.
+ISOs are encouraged to undertake appropriate internal and/or external training to equip them with skills to advance into the IO or Analysts areas.